jericho909/collatzconj/README.md

-# Just a simple program that prompts the user for a postive integer and applies the Collatz Conjecture.
+# Just a simple program that prompts the user for a positive integer and applies the Collatz Conjecture.